InfiniteRacer/Airline-Booking-System/AIRPORTS.md

 # AMS
 # CAI
 #
-# Airport codes ARE accepted in lowercase (Example - lpl, jfk, ams)
+# Airport codes ARE ACCEPTED* in lowercase (Example - lpl, jfk, ams)
+#
+# * Support is SLIGHTLY LIMITED at the moment, futher updates will change this to FULL